This is how you want senators to make decisions

 Nevertheless she decided: “Haspel, who was not a high-ranking CIA official at the time, indicated that she played no role in the creation of the interrogation program and that she wasn’t even aware of its existence until more a year after it began.
 Furthermore, she said that she supported the 2015 law changes and made clear that she does not believe that the CIA should be in the ‘interrogation business.’
 She testified that under her leadership, the CIA would follow the law and would not resume enhanced interrogations, and that she would not seek to repeal the law.”

-As for the destruction of the tapes, Collins found that Haspel didn’t herself destroy the tapes nor supervise their destruction.
+As for the destruction of the tapes, Collins found that Haspel didn’t herself destroy the tapes or supervise their destruction.
 (Collins didn’t mention that Haspel had urged their destruction.)

 Nevertheless, Sen. John McCain, R-Arizona, whose bill Collins cited, said in a written statement that he wouldn’t support Haspel’s nomination.
 McCain noted: “Ms. Haspel’s role in overseeing the use of torture by Americans is disturbing.
 Her refusal to acknowledge torture’s immorality is disqualifying.”